-Do you know if you are getting enough potassium into your diet?
+Potassium is also called in the chemistry world “K+”.
+Do you know if you are getting enough of this key electrolyte into your diet?
 If are among many others with a lot of stress, a high salt consumption, kitchen full of processed foods, diet containing minimal fruits and vegetables and frequently find yourself eating food outside the home, you may be silently destroying your body.

 Do You Need More Potassium?